Forget about minutes how many seconds you wait for a site to load while performing a search on Google?

 - Perform WordPress caching

 Q5) Why is my page loading slow?

-The only reason for the website to load slowly is your server on which the site is hosted.
+The very first reason for the website to load slowly is your server on which the site is hosted.
 Your server is in ideal state before someone clicks on your website.
 If anyone clicks on your site, the server starts to respond and that’s when the speed of your server comes in to picture.

 Look, improving page speed is a wide ocean and has a lot to touch upon.
 I hope after reading this massive guide you would implement some of the tips that I have shared with you and I’m sure it will improve your overall site performance.

 I have tried and covered the topic in as much detail as I can keeping the language simple.
 However, if you feel stuck in the middle, please feel free to leave a comment down below and let me know I’d be more than happy to help you out.

 Also, if you have any more great suggestions for improving page speed keep’em coming in the comments section.